 - Having a third party employ tests for employees, to demonstrate how easy it is for people to get into your database.

 Additionally, there are some cybersecurity procedures that you should implement business-wide to protect your business from being attacked.
 Procedures to implement include:

 - Never opening links from an untrusted source

 - Never downloading items from an unfamiliar website

 - Updating devices immediately when security updates are available

 These are simple ways you can ensure safety of your company and your data.
 Protecting your company from a ransomware attack is everyone’s responsibility, and ensuring that your employees are aware of how attacks happen, as well as implementing safety precautions, will lessen the chances of your business being attacked.

-Here at Blackhawk Bank, we want to ensure that you have peace of mind while helping customers day by day.
+Here at Blackhawk Bank, we want to ensure that you have peace of mind with helping customers day by day and providing guidance on protecting data security at all times.
 Want to learn more about Blackhawk Bank?
 Contact us today!